 If you're at a loss for finding the best shoes for bunions, you've come to the right place.
 High heels aren't comfortable for most people, and for anyone with bunions, they provide an extra challenge.
-And it's not just high heels—many "normal" shoes can be difficult for bunions, as they apply pressure to the joint, and can result in foot pain even if you're just leisurely taking a stroll.
+And it's not just tricky high heels—many "normal" shoes can be difficult for bunions, as they apply pressure to the joint, and can result in foot pain, even on the most leisurely strolls.
 Luckily, you're not relegated to special shoes only, and there are plenty of everyday sneakers, walking shoes, sandals and more that can accommodate bunions—if you know what to look for.

 Ahead, podiatrists explain what causes bunions, why certain shoes are better than others for bunions, and also provide shoe picks for both men and women.